-Your safety is always our first priory at Spring Creek Dental.
+Your safety is always our first priority at Spring Creek Dental.
 As such, we employ a strict and comprehensive infection control program that ensures that your dental care can be completed in the safest manner possible.

 Evidence-based guidelines established by the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA,) and the Centers for Disease Control (CDC) form the basis of the infection control program at Spring Creek Dental.
 These guidelines cover everything from hand hygiene, uniforms, the use of masks, gloves and eye protection to the cleaning and disinfection of instruments.